CHALLENGES AND GOALS

 Congolese Presbyterians believe that all children deserve quality schools in which to learn.
-Because of this, the two Presbyterian churches in the DRChave built almost 1000 primary and secondary schools.
+Because of this, the two Presbyterian denominations in the DRC sustain almost 1000 primary and secondary schools.

-Even though these are public schools, the only government monthly funding is poverty-level teachers’ salaries and $40 for building maintenance.
+Even though these schools are considered “public”, the government provides only minimal monthly funding for teacher salaries and for school maintenance.
 Government funding is nonexistent for construction, books, scholarships and teacher training.
 Your help is much needed to support these schools.